 Early Origins of the Benfielt family

-Hertfordshire, where Goduin de Benefelle was recorded as a land-holder in the Domesday Book.
+The surname Benfielt was first found in Hertfordshire, where Goduin de Benefelle was recorded as a land-holder in the Domesday Book.
 After the Norman Conquest of 1066, King William granted the lands of England to the barons that had served him in the Battle of Hastings.
-These barons followed the Norman practice of adopting the name of their land holdings; thus, it is possible that one branch of the Benfielt family is descended from Richard, who was granted lands in the village of Benefield, Northamptonshire.
+These barons followed the Norman practice of adopting the name of their land holdings; thus, it is possible that one branch of the Benfielt family is descended from Richard, who was granted lands in the village of Benefield, East Northamptonshire.

 Early History of the Benfielt family

 This web page shows only a small excerpt of our Benfielt research.
 Another 132 words (9 lines of text) covering the years 1160, 1296, 1381, 1559, 1630, 1559 and 1649 are included under the topic Early Benfielt History in all our PDF Extended History products and printed products wherever possible.